 He nodded and said one more thing, “He is also very serious.”

-Before he could open wider that “can of worms,” I told my former student to give that teacher more time to adjust since the semester is still a long way to go.
-Then I quickly redirected our conversation to another topic after that.
+Before he could open wider that “can of worms,” I told my former student to give that teacher more time to adjust since the semester was still a long way to go.
+Then I quickly redirected our conversation to another topic.

 What’s amazing is that the occurrence – of me one day hearing a colleague deliver a brilliant impromptu lecture but later that same day (or within the week) I would meet one of his students (who used to be my student also) claiming that they, in the class, could hardly understand what he is teaching – did not happen only once.
 If my memory serves me right, that’s the fourth time.